On two wheels through the mountains to Venice

 Together with a friend we decided to arrive in Venice within two weeks with a small change to the starting point.
 With two thickly packed bicycle bags, including camping equipment, we start the tour in Rosenheim, a small town on the Inn, which is about 60 kilometers south-east of Munich.

-It starts in Rosenheim, an idyllic small town on the Inn
+Let's start in Rosenheim, an idyllic small town on the Inn

 It starts comfortably along the Inn through the Alpine foothills towards Innsbruck.
 After a good 30 kilometers we cross the German-Austrian border before Kufstein.
 The closer we get to Innsbruck, the more the mountains condense around us and the main ridge of the Alps can be seen in the distance.
 In Jenbach am Inn we meet the official Munich-Venezia cycle path, which from then on is well signposted with a uniform logo.
 On the way there are always charming, medieval towns such as Rattenberg or Hall in Tirol, where you can take a break.
 Innsbruck is also very worth seeing as a city.
 Here pretty, colorful houses stand close together in small alleys and the mountains protrude in the background.